jonathand-cf/jonathand-cf.github.io/_pages/about.md

 layout: archive
 permalink: /about/
 last_modified_at: 2025-03-24T11:59:26-04:00
-title: "About me:"
+title: "About me"
 ---

-My name is **Jonathan Fedje**, and I’m studying Computer Engineering at the University of Agder.
+Hello!
+My name is **Jonathan Fedje**
+I am an aspiring cybersecurity specialist currently studying Computer Engineering at the University of Agder.
 Alongside my studies, I work as a software engineer at [UiASub](https://uiasub.no), where I’m developing skills in programming, system design, and technical problem-solving.

 I have previous experience from **IKT Agder** and **POWER Grimstad**, where I worked with communication, customer service, and technical support.
 These roles strengthened my ability to collaborate effectively and solve problems in a team environment.